cimanna/modalRecipeApi/README.md

     }

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-_These are examples only.
-Replace with your own MVP features._
+- Use external API of food recipes and images
+- Successfully present recipes and images to meet the search of users

-- Find and use external api
+- Successfully use Modal UI and grid
-- Render data on page
-- Allow user to choose favorites

 #### PostMVP

-_These are examples only.
-Replace with your own Post-MVP features._

-- Add second API
+- Add second API for nutrients in every ingredient/ meal
-- Use local storage to save user favorites
+- Add local storage for users to save favorites

 ## Project Schedule